Annual examinations that a woman needs to undergo. Which blood test is better to take? What tests should be taken to check your health?

 Diabetes

-It is necessary to take: a blood test for sugar from a finger (it is given strictly on an empty stomach).
+You must take a blood sugar test from a finger prick (taken strictly on an empty stomach).

 How often: 2 times a year.